 Read more on how to manage the Internet Explorer Security Zones.

 5] You may also use the Reset browser settings tool of your web browser to reset all its settings to original defaults.
-This is a pretty powerful and useful tool to use, in case of browser hijacks.
+This is a pretty powerful and useful tool to use, in the case of browser hijacks.
 Read these links for more details:

 6] Once you have done this, you may want to run CCleaner and then full-scan your computer using your antivirus software.

-Browser Hijacker Remover Tool
+Browser Hijacker Remover Tools

 1] AdwCleaner is a good tool that scans your computer for PUPs and Browser Hijackers and helps remove them easily.
 Potentially Unwanted Programs or PUPs are often proposed during the installation of software.
 They may be present form of toolbars that could hijack your browser, especially if you have not downloaded them from safe software download sites.
-AdwCleaner is a portable tool and via this tool, you can also install Hosts Anti-PUP/Adware by clicking Tools and then Hosts Anti-PUP/Adware.
+AdwCleaner is a portable tool, and via this tool, you can also install Hosts Anti-PUP/Adware by clicking Tools and then Hosts Anti-PUP/Adware.
 It is a program that reduces the risk of installing Potentially Unwanted Programs and Browser Hijackers by blocking access to some websites.

 It will also help you remove any malicious Browser Helper Objects in Internet Explorer via its IE Helpers tab.
-You need to however know which ones are malicious before you uninstall or remove them.
+You need to know however which ones are malicious before you uninstall or remove them.

-3] HitmanPro.Alert is a good Browser Intrusion Detection Tool.
+3] HitmanPro.Alert is a good Browser intrusion detection tool.
 HitmanPro.Alert is a free browser integrity & intrusion detection tool that alerts users when online banking and financial transactions are no longer safe.
-It focuses on keeping your system safe from banking trojans.
+It focuses on keeping your system safe from banking Trojans.